OpenTermsArchive/docs/content/guidelines/choosing-selectors.en.md

 ### Keep in mind

-- Making a wide selection and then removing the non-significant parts within this selection is an interesting way to avoid missing some content.
 - Using [range selectors](https://docs.opentermsarchive.org/contributing-terms/#range-selectors) enables to select content that starts in one block and ends in another block that are not in the same tree.

 ### Avoid